 Enhanced wildflower mixtures offer additional benefits for pollinators

-“Research carried out by the Royal Horticultural Society (RHS) into how best to support pollinating insects such as bees, butterflies and hoverflies has shown that planting a mixture of native and non-native flowers can extend the flowering season and therefore boost pollinator populations by providing a more abundant and longer-lasting source of nectar and pollen,” explains Richard Brown, Amenity Sales Manager at Germinal.
+“Research carried out by the Royal Horticultural Society (RHS) into how best to support pollinating insects such as bees, butterflies and hoverflies has shown that planting wildflower mixtures of native and non-native flowers can extend the flowering season and therefore boost pollinator populations by providing a more abundant and longer-lasting source of nectar and pollen,” explains Richard Brown, Amenity Director at Germinal.

-By adding non-native species to its General Landscaping (Urban Meadows) Wild Flora range – which contains 100% wildflower mixtures and ready-to-sow wildflower and complementary grass seed blends – Germinal is now able to offer pollinator enhanced, ‘near-native’ mixtures for use across a range of different soil types and purposes.
+By adding non-native species to its General Landscaping (Urban Meadows) Wild Flora range – which contains 100% wildflower seed mixtures and ready-to-sow wildflower and complementary grass seed blends – Germinal is now able to offer pollinator-enhanced, ‘near-native’ mixtures for use across a range of different soil types and purposes.

 Mr Brown adds: “Protecting the diversity and sustainability of the UK’s wild flora heritage is an important aspect of every landscaper’s remit, not only to maintain and promote healthy ecological systems, but also to enhance the environmental aesthetics of man-made green spaces.

 In addition to its standard wildflower ranges, Germinal is also able to create bespoke mixtures to suit site-specific requirements.
-All of Germinal’s wildflower mixtures contain species which have been deemed ‘Perfect for Pollinators’ by the RHS.
+All of Germinal’s wildflower seed mixtures contain species that have been deemed ‘Perfect for Pollinators’ by the RHS.